mercierguy913/Post-Install-Configuration/README.md

 </p>
 <p>
 Configure Roles (for grouping permissions)
-Admin Panel -> Agents -> Roles
+Let's start by finding the Admin Panel -> then Agents -> and under Roles You will find Supreme Admin
-Supreme Admin

 </p>
 <br />